-We have engaged in a number of related party transactions, the termination of which may inhibit business, and such transactions present possible conflicts of interest that could have an adverse effect on us.
+We have engaged in a party transactions, the termination of which may inhibit business, and such transactions present possible conflicts of interest that could have an adverse effect on us.

 We rely at times upon services and products supplied by related parties if no other suitable alternatives are available.
-For example, up to 2021, a related party vendor provided software services that supported certain of our operations in a country where we have a perpetual license to use an Enterprise Resource Planning system.

-In addition, these related party transactions create the possibility of conflicts of interest with regard to transactions involving Mubbadrah Investment LLC, Heavy Equipment Manufacturing & Trading LLC, Prime Business Solutions LLC, Nine Energy Service, Inc. and Basin Holdings US LLC.
+In addition, these related party transactions create the possibility of conflicts of interest.
 Such a conflict could cause such persons to seek to advance their economic interests above ours.
 Further, the appearance of conflicts of interest created by related party transactions could impair the confidence of our investors.
-While our board of directors regularly reviews these transactions, related party transactions presenting a conflict of interest could have a material adverse effect on our liquidity, results of operations and financial condition.
+While our Board of Directors regularly reviews these transactions, related party transactions presenting a conflict of interest could have a material adverse effect on our liquidity, results of operations and financial condition.